DrBeef/QuakeQuest/README.md

 IMPORTANT NOTE:
 ---------------

 This is just an engine port, the apk does contain the shareware version of Quake, not the full game.
-If you wish to play the full game you must purchase it yourself (https://store.steampowered.com/app/2310/QUAKE/) and copy the pak files to the QuakeQuest/id1 folder on your Oculus Quest.
+If you wish to play the full game you must purchase it yourself (https://store.steampowered.com/app/2310/QUAKE/).
+Copy the PAK files from the installed game folder on your PC to the QuakeQuest/id1 folder on your Oculus Quest when it is connected to the PC.
+This DOES support mods

 Controls: